hautahi/AHA_scrape/README.md

 	where the `index_start` and `index_end` are integers used to slice the input data.
 For example, `index_start = 40` and `index_end = 50` scrapes the websites for those hospitals between 40 and 50 in `hospital_list.csv`.

 - `AHAscrapy/spiders/main.py` defines the spider

+- `input` contains the two input data files
+	- `hospital_list.csv`
+	- `keywords.csv`

+- `output` folder contains the resulting keyword search data.
+For each hospital, there are two output .csv files.
+One contains the keyword counts.
+The other contains the full downloaded text from each subpage.